Toward Ubiquitous and Flexible Coverage of UAV-IRS-Assisted NOMA Networks: Achievable Coverage of UAV-IRS-Assisted Downlink NOMA

 to maximize $c_f$.
-This optimization problem is not convex due to the complicated form of $c_f$ in~\eqref{Eqn:FarCovProb}, thereby we resort numerical approaches for the solutions.
-In the following section, we will provide some numerical results to validate the above findings.
+This optimization problem is not convex due to the complicated form of $c_f$ in~\eqref{Eqn:FarCovProb}, and thereby we resort numerical approaches for the solutions.
+In the following section, we will provide some numerical results to validate these above findings.